-Steel framed buildings can be cost effective and economical building solutions, making them appealing.
+Steel framed buildings can be cost-effective and economical building solutions, making them appealing.
 However, there are several limitations pertaining to warranties and exclusions, building maintenance and maintenance costs, but also the environment inside the building due to the steel roof.
 For example, dark interiors with no natural light and poor ventilation.

 This can leave buyers feeling stuck between a steel building and a fabric building.

 With a steel roof, buildings tend to be darker and require quite a bit of additional daytime lighting and nighttime lighting.
-This additional lighting certainly adds to the operating costs of the building and takes away from the buildings return on investment.
+This additional lighting certainly adds to the operating costs of the building and takes away from the building's return on investment.

 Fabric buildings require no daytime lighting at all and provide naturally bright and shadow-free interiors until well into the evening.
-At night, the reflective properties of the fabric cover help disperse light from less units, saving on energy costs.
+At night, the reflective properties of the fabric cover help disperse light from fewer units, saving on energy costs.

 Building ventilation is important for any application, but particularly barns.
-Steel buildings tend to hold more moisture inside of a building, where the large interior airspace in a fabric building draw moisture up and away from livestock or stored materials.
+Steel buildings tend to hold more moisture inside of a building, where the large interior airspace in a fabric building draws moisture up and away from livestock or stored materials.

 All Britespan’s customers have reported cooler, drier environments and more fresh air inside their fabric building when compared to their old steel buildings.